Planning and Urban Design (PLAN)

 Introduces the regulatory and legal structures surrounding sustainable planning, design, and development.
 Covers issues of environmental policy, property rights, zoning, and building codes and laws.
 Includes work on professional development in the field of planning and design.

-PLAN 3100 (6) Studio 2: Intermediate Planning and Urban Design
+PLAN 3100 (6) Studio 2: Intermediate Sustainable Planning and Urban Design

-Uses intermediate-level planning concepts and practices to create solutions to specific challenges in a collaborative process.
-Through a sequence of design investigations students explores issues such as equity, housing, transportation, community engagement and land use.
+Utilizes intermediate-level planning concepts and practices to create solutions to specific challenges in a collaborative process.
+Through a sequence of planning, policy, and design investigations students explore issues such as equity, housing, transportation, community engagement and land use.

 Repeatable: Repeatable for up to 12.00 total credit hours.

-Requisites: Requires prerequisite course of PLAN 2100 (minimum grade D-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of PLAN 2100 (minimum grade C-).
+Restricted to all majors in Environmental Design (ARCH, EPOD, LAND, PLAN) and open option (ENVD).

-PLAN 3102 (3) Strategies and Techniques for Sustainable Planning and Design
+PLAN 3102 (3) Strategies and Techniques for Sustainable Planning and Urban Design

 Explores analytical strategies and techniques in applied research and professional skills needed in sustainable planning and design.
 Includes quantitative and qualitative methods used by planners and designers to make informed decisions.

-PLAN 4100 (6) Capstone in Planning and Urban Design
+PLAN 4100 (6) Capstone in Sustainable Planning and Urban Design

-Requisites: Requires prerequisite course of PLAN 3100 (minimum grade D-).
-Restricted to Program in Environmental Design (ARPLU) students.
+Requisites: Requires prerequisite course of PLAN 3100 (minimum grade C-).
+Restricted to majors in Environmental Design (ARCH, EPOD, LAND, PLAN), open option (ENVD), and Environmental Planning Minor students.

 PLAN 4101 (3) Sustainable Futures Planning